Gaithersburg Police Department: 1963-1986: Founding

 The Gaithersburg Police Department was founded on April 1, 1963, when a resolution creating it was signed into law by the mayor of the city at the time, Merton F. Duvall.

 The town budget for fiscal year 1964 included "police protection" salaries for the solitary officer amounting to $4,000 (equivalent to $ today), and equipment purchases of $500 (equivalent to $ today).

 It was under the administration of Chief DeVries that the Gaithersburg city police began to operate under its current system of dispatch through the Montgomery County Police Department.
 As a former Montgomery County Police lieutenant, DeVries was in a position to work with the County Police in a way that had previously not been possible.

 1986-1998: Expansion and modernization

 The Gaithersburg Police Department grew from an authorized strength of three sworn officers and one civilian clerk in the early 1970s, when the city's population was 7,000, to its current complement of 57 sworn officers and nine civilians.
 The majority of that growth occurred from 1986 to 1998 under the direction of then-chief Mary Ann Viverette.

 In 1983, the GPD formed a traffic unit.

 Viverette was the GPD's chief from 1986 until her retirement in May 2007.
 John King succeeded Viverette and served until 2010.
-The GPD currently falls under the leadership of Mark P. Sroka.
+The GPD currently falls under the leadership of Shawn Eastman, who became the chief after the retirement of Mark P. Sroka in March 2026.